Friday, June 13, 2025

 What Are the Signs of Potential Complications?

-Before starting any weight loss plan, it’s key to know the warning signs of complications.
+Knowing the warning signs of complications is key before starting any weight loss plan.
 Your doctor should answer your questions about weight loss to avoid hidden risks.

 “If your doctor doesn’t want to test you and says, ‘Just eat less and exercise more,’ it might be time to find another doctor.”